 The financial submission shall include, but not be limited to the information listed below.
 The pro forma should provide separate sources and uses for each project component (e.g. commercial, housing, parking, etc.) or phase, if applicable, as well as a combined budget for the entire project.
 The pro forma should be provided in both hard copy and flash drive form in Microsoft Excel.
-Projects should use the Development and Operating Pro Forma format shown in the submission checklist or a similar format.
-The Financial Submission must be submitted in a separate, sealed envelope and include a formal price offer on the Price Proposal form.
+Projects should use the Development and Operating Pro Forma format shown in the submission checklist Appendix B or a similar format.
+The Financial Submission must be submitted in a separate, sealed envelope and include a formal price offer on the Price Proposal form attached as Appendix G.